Showing posts with label fan fiction. Show all posts

 "You're not here to tell me how lucky I am, are you?
 Another inch, and the bullet would have hit my aorta, and I would have bled out before the paramedics arrived?
 God was watching over me?"

 "Hell, no." Stacy recognized the voice...but...the guy slid his chair over to the bed with a loud screech.
-Pontius Gemstone, his friend from the Salvation Center.
-Well, not really a friend: he saw Pontius at church and at the skate park, but they had only spoken two or three times.
+His friend Pontius!
+Well, not really a friend -- Stacy had seen him on tv and at the Salvation Center, of course, but they didn't really meet until he started going to the skate park last month, and they had only spoken a few times.
 "I'm here to tell you to get well, so I can get back to watching you wipe out your ass on the tail slides."

 "Har-har, big joke.
 Dude, you know you're a wannabe mobber.
 Just wait til I get back to that skatepark."
 He hadn't realized how much he missed skating, and jamming about skating.